LetPeopleWork/FlowPulse/docs/configuration/configuration.md

 Check the [Atlassion Documentation](https://confluence.atlassian.com/jirakb/find-my-custom-field-id-number-in-jira-744522503.html) to find out how to get the id of your custom field.

 ## Azure DevOps
-In order use `flowpulse` with Azure DevOps, you must specify against which Azure DevOps organization you are working.
+In order use FlowPulse with Azure DevOps, you must specify against which Azure DevOps organization you are working.
 For this you need a url, as well as a [Personal Access Token](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows).
 Furthermore you have to specify a query that gets the items of the team(s) you are interested in as well as how many days into the past you are interested in.
 Last but not least, you can specify which field you are using for estimates.
 The queries are written in [WIQL](https://learn.microsoft.com/en-us/azure/devops/boards/queries/wiql-syntax?view=azure-devops).

 | Name                   | Description                          | Sample Value      |